How to do Side Crow Pose (Parsva Bakasana)

 2. Bend your knees to a squatting position, coming onto the balls of your feet.

-Ok, from here we have options: two arms or one.
+Ok, from here you have options: two arms or one.
 (Don’t worry, you’ll still have both hands on the floor; it’s just a matter of where you place your hips.)
 If you are new to arm balancing, start with the two-arm version.

 Supported by Two Arms